nothingtoseeheremates/Pokemon-GO-BOT-GUI/README.md

 # Pokemon-GO-BOT-GUI
 Initial release

-This will be a user friendly bot GUI suing Ferox`s API and NecroBot`s logic
+This will be a user friendly bot GUI suing Ferox's API and NecroBot's logic